 What is 5G?
 The easiest way to understand it is to compare 5G with 4G.
 5G transmits data more quickly than 4G because it uses higher-frequency bands called millimeter waves.
 5G’s frequency range is between 30 GHz to 300 GHz, while 4G uses 6 GHz or less.
 What does that mean?
 Think of each frequency like a roadway.
 Lower frequencies are packed with the traffic of multiple communication systems.
 On the other hand, the higher frequencies are four lanes of wide open, freshly paved highway.
 Speed is one of the best aspects of 5G.
 It also has considerably less latency.
 To take advantage of 5G, you do need a mobile device that supports it under a network that offers it.
 So how is the latest generation of cell service changing the technology landscape?

 Latency is the delay in the transfer of information.
 You send a text to your friend, and there’s a pause between the moment you hit send and the time they receive it.
 4G latency is around 40-50 milliseconds.
 With 5G, latency is 1 millisecond or less.
 The impact of this is far greater than quicker text messages.
-With less latency times, 5G has potential to enable surgeons to use robotics to remotely operate on patients anywhere in the world.
+With less latency times, 5G has potential to enable surgeons to use robotics to remotely operate on patients mobile in the world.

 5G offers speeds as fast as 10 Gbps.
 On 4G, downloading an HD movie takes around 10 minutes.
 With 5G, you’ll be able download the same movie in under 10 seconds.
 The implications of course stretch well beyond entertainment needs.
 For example, medical drones could provide real-time video of accidents, enabling emergency dispatchers to assess the situation before arriving there.